apavlovics/sonya-v2/README.md

 ## Deploying

-Once packaged, the application is ready to be deployed as a static website from the *build* folder.
-It supports [Apache HTTP Server](https://httpd.apache.org/) out of the box.
+Once packaged, the application can be deployed as a static website from the *build* folder.
+It supports [Apache HTTP Server](https://httpd.apache.org) out of the box.
 Refer to the *public/.htaccess* file for configuration details.